RKO Pictures: Library

 The pre-Code Rafter Romance (1933), one of the "lost" films long held by Merian Cooper, debuted four months before Ginger Rogers's first pairing with Fred Astaire.
 Costar Norman Foster later directed Journey into Fear (1943) and Rachel and the Stranger (1948) for RKO.

 RKO Pictures LLC. owned the RKO Radio Pictures, Inc. film copyrights, trademarks, and story library, with title to more than 500 screenplays (giving it the right to produce remakes, sequels, and prequels) and approximately 900 unproduced scripts from 1989 to 2025.
-The actual films and their television, video, and theatrical distribution rights are in other hands.
+The actual films and their television, video, and theatrical distribution rights were in other hands from 1989 to 2025.

 In 1971, the US and Canadian TV—and consequently, video—rights to most of the RKO film library were sold at auction after the holders, TransBeacon (a corporate descendant of C&C Television), went bankrupt.
 The auctioned rights were split between United Artists (UA) and Marian B. Inc. (MBI).
 In 1984, MBI created a subsidiary, Marian Pictures Inc. (MBP), to which it transferred its share of the RKO rights.
 Two years later GenCorp's subsidiaries, RKO General and RKO Pictures, repurchased the rights then controlled by MBP.
 In the meantime, United Artists had been acquired by MGM.
-In 1986, MGM/UA's considerable library, including its RKO film negatives and rights, was bought by Turner Broadcasting System for its new Turner Entertainment division.
+In 1986, MGM/UA's considerable library, including its RKO film negatives and rights, was bought by Turner Broadcasting System for its new Turner Entertainment Co. division.
 When Turner announced plans to colorize ten of the RKO films, GenCorp resisted, claiming copyright infringement, leading to both sides filing lawsuits.
 During RKO Pictures' brief Wesray episode, Turner acquired many of the distribution rights that had returned to RKO via MBP, as well as both the theatrical rights and the TV rights originally held back from C&C for the cities where RKO owned stations.
 The new owners of RKO also allowed Turner to move forward with colorization of the library.
 Early in 1989, Turner declared that no less than the historic Citizen Kane would be colorized; upon review of Welles's ironclad creative contract with RKO, that plan was abandoned.
 On October 10, 1996, Turner was merged into Time Warner—as Warner Bros.
-Discovery, it owned the bulk of the RKO library and controls its distribution in North America from 1996 to 2025.
+Discovery, it owned the bulk of the RKO library and controls its distribution in North America since 1996.
 In 2007, Warners' Turner Classic Movies channel obtained the rights to six "lost" RKO films that Merian Cooper acquired in a 1946 legal settlement with his former employer and later transferred to a business associate as a tax shelter.
 After Ted Hartley's October 10, 2025 death, Warner Bros. (via Turner Entertainment Co.) currently owns the bulk of the RKO library and controls its worldwide distribution on behalf of RKO Pictures.